A data-rich report of JDC’s care and community development work across the FSU.

 Drawing on our monitoring, evaluation, and research, we make informed decisions about our programs.

 JDC’s COVID-19 Impact

 Since March 2020, JDC has led a global response to the coronavirus pandemic.
 By adapting our transformative work to meet the new reality and launching new programs to address emerging needs, we continue to lift lives and strengthen communities all over the world.

 To learn more about our pandemic response, download our COVID-19 fact sheet.

 We Provide Aid to Vulnerable Jews

 In our care programs, measurement is generally focused on ongoing data collection to ensure quality and efficiency of service provision based on measured need.
 Specific metrics, especially for measuring outputs, are integral to program management.
-Examples includes numbers of homecare hours, numbers of food packages, and medical supplies provided.
+Examples include number of homecare hours, food packages, and medical supplies provided.
 In addition, whenever JDC pilots a new intervention in care, it evaluates the pilot in order to assess the impact and efficiency before scaling the program.

 We Cultivate a Jewish Future

-Efforts in this arena focus on “moving the needle”—looking at intermediate indicators (rather than only at the desired final outcomes) to assess whether programs are heading in the right direction.
-JDC explores and develops ways of assessing impact in communities, which can help inform overall approaches to community development and nurturing Jewish life.
+Efforts in this arena focus on “moving the needle” — looking at intermediate indicators (rather than just desired outcomes) to assess whether programs are heading in the right direction.
+JDC explores and develops ways of assessing community impact, which can help inform overall approaches to community development and nurturing Jewish life.

 We Unlock Human Capital for the Startup Nation